awtrix/AWTRIX2.0-Apps/README.md

 These Apps only works with the latest Beta Server

-You need the B4J IDE to compile it to a library (JDK 8)
+You need the B4J IDE to compile it to a library (JDK 8) Use the Template project to start coding your own app.
+Documentation will follow!